The "Golden Handcuffs" Escape: How to Retire From Real Estate Without Triggering a Tax Bomb

 Two taxes hit simultaneously when you sell depreciated rental property.

-First: depreciation recapture.
+Depreciation recapture.
 Every dollar of depreciation you've taken reduces your cost basis.
 Sell the property, and the IRS recaptures that depreciation at 25%.
 You took $1.27 million in deductions across eight properties?
 That's up to $317,500 in recapture tax.
-Not at your marginal rate.
-A flat 25%.
+Not at your marginal rate — a flat 25%.

-Second: capital gains tax.
+Capital gains tax.
 Your properties appreciated from a combined $2.8 million purchase price to $4.2 million.
 That's $1.4 million in gains.
-At the 20% long-term capital gains rate plus the 3.8% net investment income tax, you're looking at $333,200 in capital gains tax.
+At the 20% long-term rate plus the 3.8% net investment income tax, you're looking at $333,200 in capital gains tax.

-So you do the math.
-Sell, pay $800,000 in taxes, invest what's left at 5%, and you're earning less than your current cash flow — minus a third of your net worth.
+Sell, pay $800,000 in taxes, invest what's left at 5%, and you earn less than your current cash flow — minus a third of your net worth.
 That's why people don't sell.
 It's not that they love being landlords forever.
 It's that the exit costs are brutal.

 Here are four ways out.